nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 ### Transrate results

-The unmodified read set was passed as input to Transrate, potentally biasing some metric results towards the unmodifed assembly.
+The unmodified read set was passed as input to Transrate, potentially biasing some metric results towards the unmodified assembly.

 #### Read Based Results